MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/mongodb-atlas-sql-interface.md

+---
+title: MongoDB Atlas SQL interface connector (Beta)
+description: Provides basic information, prerequisites, and instructions for using the MongoDB Atlas SQL interface connector.
+author: bucaojit
+ms.author:
+ms.topic: conceptual
+ms.date: 5/23/2023
+---

 # MongoDB Atlas SQL interface

+> [!Note]
-> [!Note] The following connector article is provided by MongoDB, the owner of this connector and a member of the
-> Microsoft Power Query Connector Certification Program.
-If you have questions regarding the content of this article or
-> have changes you would like to see made to this article, visit the MongoDB website and use the support channels there.
+> The following connector article is provided by MongoDB, the owner of this connector and a member of the Microsoft Power Query Connector Certification Program.
+If you have questions regarding the content of this article or have changes you would like to see made to this article, visit the MongoDB website and use the support channels there.

 ## Summary